madetech/handbook/guides/policy/dealing_code_policy.md

 (A) a director of the Company; or

-(B) any other employee who has been told that he or she is a PDMR.
+(B) any other employee who has been told is a PDMR.

 **Restricted Person** means:

 (A) a PDMR; or

-(A) any other person who has been told by the Company that the clearance procedures in Part A of this code apply to him or her.
+(A) any other person who has been told by the Company that the clearance procedures in Part A of this code are applied.

 **Trading Plan** means a written plan entered into by a Restricted Person and an independent third party that sets out a strategy for the acquisition and/or disposal of Company Securities by the Restricted Person, and: